Karl Schmid (artist): Biography

 Schmid was born in Zürich.
 His father, of Jewish origin, died in the First World War.
 His mother, who was left to live in extreme poverty, suffered from epilepsy and schizophrenia; at each of her hospitalizations, Schmid was sent to an orphanage, where he spent his childhood and a good part of his adolescence.

 Schmid frequently dreamt of becoming a medical surgeon, but he also demonstrated a passion for woodcarving, which he further explored through an apprenticeship as a cabinetmaker and carpenter.
 This handicraft training will serve as a foundation for his later work as an artist.

 Still pursuing a fuller education, he ended up attending an evening high school and some advanced courses at the School of Arts and Crafts.
 Schmid spent part of his free time in the public library in Zurich, where he reads about everything, with a predilection for literature and, above all, art.
 During his formative years he met artists such as Oskar Kokoschka and Ernst Ludwig Kirchner.

 Schmid and Kirchner met in Davos, in a sanatorium for tuberculosis, a disease which, at the time, they both suffered from. "...Their mutual illness, but even more so their common enthusiasm for a new expressive concept of art, brought them closer together, and a deep friendship quickly developed."
 In 1932, Schmid attended the lectures of Paul Clairmont (professor of surgery at the University of Zurich) as an auditor.
 Clairmont took notice of the young man focused on drawing during his classes.
 Upon closer inspection, he recognised Schmid's natural talent for depicting human anatomy, praising his work and subsequently hiring him as a surgical illustrator –the first of his kind– at the University of Zurich.
 From 1932 to 1941, he makes illustrations for scientific publications.

-Around that time, Schmid also marriee Erika Bilfinger (psychiatrist).
+Around that time, Schmid also married Erika Bilfinger (psychiatrist).
 From their union, two children were born.

 His scientific drawings caught the attention of Walter Gropius, one of the co-founders of the Bauhaus.
 Gropius invited Schmid to the States, to teach at Harvard's Graduate School of Design.
 Also through Gropius, Schmid receives a proposal from Disney as an illustrator for an animated film.
 Yet, despite the once-in-a-lifetime opportunities, Schmid declines these invitations, time and time again, out of family issues.

 Gropius later introduces Schmid to Johannes Itten, director of the Zurich School of Applied Arts (Zürcher Kunstgewerbeschule, now the Zurich University of the Arts).
 Itten wanted to hire him as a teacher.